 If you notice that staff with loose hair working around food, remind them to tie hair back.
+Remember that those preparing, and handling food must wear a suitable hair covering.

 YOU'RE VALIDATION

 - How do we reduce the risk of glass fragments from getting into food? - What should you do if a customer complains about a foreign body in their meal?